2025 Florida State University shooting: Victims

-On the afternoon of April 17, Florida State University chief of police Jason Trumbower reported that two people were killed, and an additional seven injured, including the suspect, had been admitted to Tallahassee Memorial Hospital.
-Five of the victims were shot, and the sixth was injured while running away from the shooting.
-The deceased victims were two adult males who were not students at the university.
-They were identified as 57-year-old campus dining director Robert Morales, who was killed during a meeting with other university employees, and 45-year-old employee of a campus vendor Tiru Chabba.
+On the afternoon of April 17, Florida State University chief of police Jason Trumbower reported that two people had been killed and seven others injured — including the suspect — all of whom were admitted to Tallahassee Memorial Hospital.
+Five of the victims had been shot, and one was injured while fleeing the scene.
+The two people killed were adult males who were not enrolled students at the university.
+They were identified as Robert Morales, 57, the campus dining director, and Tiru Chabba, 45, an employee of a campus vendor.
 Chabba was a regional vice president at Aramark Collegiate Hospitality.
-Morales was from Miami-Dade County, and Chabba was from Greenville, South Carolina.
-Morales had worked at the university in dining services and as an assistant football coach at Leon High School in Tallhassee since 2015.
+Morales was from Miami-Dade County and Chabba was from Greenville, South Carolina.
+Morales had worked in university dining services and as an assistant football coach at Leon High School in Tallahassee since 2015.

 All seven injured victims were reported to be in fair condition on the day of the shooting.
-One of the injured victims was identified as a 23-year-old graduate student, who was shot in the buttocks while running away from the shooter.
-Tallahassee Police Department Chief Lawrence Revell said it appears that there was no connection between the shooter and the victims.
-On April 18, two were expected to be discharged, three were in good condition, and one remained in fair condition.
-A surgeon said he expects all of them to make a full recovery.
+One was a 23-year-old graduate student who was shot in the buttocks while fleeing.
+Tallahassee Police Department Chief Lawrence Revell said there appeared to be no prior connection between the shooter and the victims.
+By April 18, two victims were expected to be discharged, three were in good condition, and one remained in fair condition.
+A surgeon said he expected all injured victims to make a full recovery.

 Aftermath

-The university canceled all classes and business operations through April 18 and canceled all home events for their athletics teams through April 20.
-Classes at nearby Florida A&M University and Tallahassee State College were also cancelled.
+The university canceled all classes and business operations through April 18 and all home athletic events through April 20.
+Classes at nearby Florida A&M University and Tallahassee State College were also canceled.
 Police increased patrols on the campus of Florida International University in response to the shooting.

-A large makeshift memorial was set up on a sidewalk near where the shooting took place and crosses with the deceased victims’ names were put up.
-The university also held a vigil for the victims of the shooting at Langford Green in front of the Doak Campbell Stadium, the university's football stadium, in the afternoon of April 18.
+A large makeshift memorial was established on a sidewalk near the shooting site, with crosses bearing the victims' names.
+The university held a vigil for the victims at Langford Green, in front of Doak Campbell Stadium, on the afternoon of April 18.

-The FSU Foundation created a Student Emergency Fund that slated to provide financial support to students and families that were affected by the shooting.
+The FSU Foundation established a Student Emergency Fund to provide financial support to students and families affected by the shooting.